matb33/meteor-userauth/README.md

 This project is an attempt at demonstrating a simple use-case of authentication and some basic authorization for an application written using the Meteor framework.

+## UPDATE v0.0.2:

+-	Re-worked RPC structure and models to make use of dual-sided `Meteor.methods` (client and server).
+The previous version did not properly implement latency compensation as intended by Meteor.
+If you used my previous code as a base for learning Meteor, I suggest reviewing the changes so as not to perpetuate incorrect code structure.

 ## Important notes

 1. When logging in, your login and password are sent down to the server in plaintext through Meteor RPC (Meteor.call).
 I am open to suggestions here, but as far as I understand it, this is the job of HTTPS;